tocong282/haxroomie-egg/README.md

 # Haxroomie Egg for Pterodactyl

-A Docker-based Pterodactyl Egg for running [Haxroomie-CLI](https://github.com/morko/haxroomie-cli),
+A Docker-based Pterodactyl Egg for running Haxball